fred1878/Descent/readme.md

 -more random damage\
 -environment effects\
 -move actor,item,gameworld to own files\
--add to procgen ability to make rooms in room_factories\
--add static rooms by floor\
 -separate root, map, message, stats console\
 -monsters sometimes have gear\
 -when monsters die they drop inventory\